PSYCHOL 7134 - Health Psychology

 - Assessment must maintain academic standards.

-Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Small group presentation on a health probelm and suitable interventions Summative NGP 1, 3, 4 Objective Structured Clinical Interview task using motivational interviewing Summative NGP 1, 3
+Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Small group presentation on a health problem and suitable interventions Summative NGP 1, 3, 4 Motivational interviewing Objective Structured Clinical Interview (OSCI) Summative NGP 1, 3 Written self-assessment of interprofessional practice capabilities Summative NGP 2, 4

 Grades for your performance in this course will be awarded in accordance with the following scheme: